 End song: “Mother’s Day” by Mark Linsenmayer (2007).
 Read about it.

 Discussing Charlotte Perkins Gilman’s utopian novel Herland (1915) and psychologist Carol Gilligan’s In a Different Voice (1983).
 With guest Azzurra Crispino.

 This episode will feature Azzurra Crispino, whom you might recall from our Kant on epistemology episode.
 We’re reading two works that were significant for the development of her interest in feminist philosophy: Charlotte Perkins Gilman’s Herland(1915) is a utopian novel about a society of all women.
-Gilman thought that when classic philosophers describe human nature Continue Reading …
+Gilman thought that when classic philosophers describe human nature as essentially selfish or competitive, Continue Reading …

 Discussing Jean-Jacques Rousseau’s Discourse in Inequality (1754) and book 1 of The Social Contract (1762).
 What’s the relationship between culture and nature?
 Rousseau engages in some wild speculation about the development of humanity from the savage to the modern, miserable wretch.

 End song: “Love Is the Problem” by New People from The Easy Thing (2009).